-While the presidential strategies of centralization and politicization have long been known to play an essential role in presidential policymaking, surprisingly little research has considered how the strategies affect one another.
-This paper draws from the theory presented in the first chapter of my dissertation to explore some of the trade-offs that the president faces when deciding between centralization and politicization while creating a policy, which are then tested empirically.
-First, I examine predictions relating to centralization over time by using archival work to build on an existing dataset of centralized policy creation.
-Second, I test within-administration perceptions of centralization and politicization using the 2007 and 2014 waves of the Survey on the Future of Government Service (SFGS), an expert survey of federal government executives.
-Among other findings, I present the most direct evidence to date that ideological distance between the president and agency leads to increased centralization.
+While the strategies of centralization and politicization have long been known to play an essential role in how the president manages the executive branch, surprisingly little is known about how these strategies affect one another.
+This paper draws empirical predictions from the theory presented in the previous chapter of my dissertation, which models centralization and politicization together, in order to examine the trade-offs that the president faces when deciding how to employ these two strategies.
+First, I test perceptions of centralization and politicization across policy areas using the 2007 and 2014 waves of the Survey on the Future of Government Service (SFGS), an expert survey of federal government executives.
+Second, I examine predictions relating to centralization over time using a dataset of centralized policy creation that I have extended using archival work.
+Among other results, I show that greater ideological distance between the president and an agency's careerists is associated with increased centralization.

 New Directions in Veto Bargaining: Message Legislation, Virtue Signaling, and Electoral Accountability